code-423n4/2023-03-canto-identity/README.md

 # Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

 To run the tests including a gas report, run the following command in every folder (`canto-bio-protocol`, `canto-namespace-protocol`, `canto-pfp-protocol`):
 ```